 A course reader will be provided at the first meeting of the class.
 This includes a recent monograph on Nazi Germany, a selection of articles offering the newest research and insights, excerpts from original documents (in translation), a weekly schedule of the readings and a series of questions as a guide through each of the texts.

-This course is designed for all students with an interest in social sciences – in particular, history, sociology or political science – or in law.
-It is conceived as an undergraduate class, but the variety of students taking this course typically ranges from first-year students to post-graduate students.
+This course is open to all students with an interest in law and/or the social sciences – in particular, history, sociology or politics.
+It is designed as an undergraduate class, but the variety of students taking this course typically ranges from first-year students to post-graduate students.
 This experiential diversity provides unique opportunities for students to learn from one another.

 No prior knowledge of law or of social science is required; the only prerequisite is an open mind.

 Students are expected to attend each class; read the literature assigned for each class; and participate in class discussions and excursions.
-In addition, each student must either (i) complete two written protocols that analyze assigned readings, or (ii) complete one written protocol and make a short, research-based oral in-class presentation on a different topic that is related to one of the class themes.
-Finally, each student is required to take a written final examination.
+In addition to active participation, each student will complete (at least) one written protocol that analyzes assigned readings; make a short in-class presentation on a topic related to one of the daily themes; and take a written final examination.

 The grade for this course will be based on:

 Readings for the course will be contained in a reader that will be provided at orientation.

 This course is about Berlin, and the story of its tumultuous and epoch defining twentieth century.
 We examine this history through various lenses: the biographies of individuals, the words of writers who bore witness to the vertiginous social, political and physical changes the city underwent, and buildings and monuments whose physical construction, destruction and reconstruction reflected the ideological turmoil and conflict of twentieth century Berlin.